Shuklaaniket/EI-ASSIGNMENT1/README.md

   FOR CLIENT SIDE::

-  Then in (terminal) (npx create-react-app) for package-json and package-lock-json file Then install following libraries in client side: npm install socket.io-client react-router-dom Then include the client folder and in terminal write-( npm start)
+  Then in (terminal) (npx create-react-app)for(  node-modules ) for package-json and package-lock-json file otherwise the code will not work
+  Then install following libraries in client side: npm install socket.io-client react-router-dom Then include the client folder and in terminal write-( npm start)